 When a concussion or other traumatic brain injury (TBI) occurs, the life of the injured individual can change dramatically overnight.
-With an estimated 2.8 million people in the United States sustain a TBI each year, increasing concussion awareness in our communities is essential in order for us to provide real support to those suffering with TBIs.
-With Thanksgiving almost here, we’d also like to take this opportunity to lend support and give a shoutout to the other folks on the frontlines of TBI and post-concussion recovery: caregivers.
+With an estimated 2.8 million people in the United States sustaining a TBI each year, increasing concussion awareness in our communities is essential in order for us to provide real support to those suffering with these injuries.
+It is also important to raise awareness about the challenges of some unsung heroes we interact with every day: TBI and post-concussion caregivers.

 What Kinds of Problems Do Caregivers Face?